flagsoft/yellow-developers/README.md

 Datenstrom Yellow is for people who make websites.
 [See demo](https://developers.datenstrom.se/).

 1. [Download developer kit and unzip it](https://github.com/datenstrom/yellow-developers/archive/master.zip).
-2. Copy all files to your web hosting.
+2. Copy all files to your web server.
 3. Open your website in a web browser.

 We have a developer kit and an API for developers.
 [Learn more](https://developers.datenstrom.se/help/).